 Part 1 looked at some of the climate actions Obama should take in his first hundred days.
 This post looks at some of the tough questions that are posed by the climate and energy dilemmas.

+To lead America into a post-carbon economy, President Obama and the 111th Congress will have to revolutionize the biggest and most heavily lobbied of the government’s programs.
+That means taking on the armies of the status quo, who have money and inertia on their side.
 It’s a battle that must be fought and won.
 Today, our public policy is riddled with crisis-inducing, self-defeating contradictions.
 The next Congress will have to resolve some tough questions that past Congresses avoided.
 For example:

 1. What action will Congress take to prove to the world that the United States is serious about addressing climate action?

 This isn’t only an issue of perception.
 Unless the U.S. goes to Copenhagen at the end of 2009 with a strong domestic program to cut greenhouse gas emissions, it will have little influence at the international negotiating table.